 - To restore the spent material.

-This phase also refers to “Exponential or Logarithmic phase”.
-This phase shows an intense metabolic activity of microorganisms by producing primary metabolites.
-These metabolites enhance the growth rate i.e. an increase in cell number as well as cell size.
+This phase is also called as “Exponential or Logarithmic phase”.
+This phase shows an intense metabolic activity of microorganisms due to the production of primary metabolites.
+These metabolites enhance the growth rate, i.e. an increase in cell number as well as cell size.
 It is a period of rapid growth.
 In this phase, microorganisms are resistant to adverse conditions:

-This phase also refers to “Stagnant phase”.
+It is also called the “Stagnant phase”.
 During this phase, population size is in a state of equilibrium.
 Cell division begins to slow down.
 Overall, there is no increase in cell number and cell mass.
-Factors that slow down the process of cell division can be due to:
+Factors that slow down the process of cell division can be due to the following:

 - Limited nutrient availability